Dilli Dark

 Dilli Dark is a 2025 Indian English-Hindi-bilingual language drama film directed by Dibakar Das Roy and starring Samuel Abiola Robinson, Geetika Vidya Ohylan and Shantanu Anam.
 The film was initially released in 2023 at various film festivals.
 Dilli Dark had its global theatrical release on May 30, 2025.

 Plot

 Adorable African outsider Michael Okeke left Nigeria six years ago to survive in the frequently disconnected and overcrowded New Delhi, a city with which he has a bittersweet relationship.
 He dreams of true love and a better job but is pushed into the 4 C-s: cell phone, cocaine, cash, and clients.

+The film follows Michael Okeke, a Nigerian living in Delhi, who tries to overcome racism and stereotypes while searching for stable employment and a better life in the city.